danieldaug/VideogameDemo/README.md

 ## Description

-This project will use the four pillars of object oriented programming in order to create a base class that can be used for any moving characters.
-A player character which can be controlled by the user and an automated character will be made using this base class.
-Everything will be programmed using the godot game building engine and GDScript.
+This project is a passion project to learn the basics of creating a 2D videogame.
+In this demo, there is a player character that can be controlled by the user and an automated character that attacks the player when within a certain range.
+Everything will be programmed using the Godot game building engine and GDScript.

 ## Prerequisites